Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

-First we give the description of all motions, and then we give a mathematical proof that this list of motions is complete.
-The results are rather analogous to the case of the cube, only in a special case there is a sixth kind of motion, which constitutes a one-dimensional manifold.
+In the physical model, the bars (edges) of one of the tetrahedra touch those of the other tetrahedron from inside, as in Fig.\ 1.
+First we give the description of all such motions, and then we give a mathematical proof that this list of motions is complete.
+The results are rather analogous to the case of the cube.
+Only in a special case there is a motion of the sixth kind, which constitutes a $1$-manifold (one-dimensional manifold).
+These results, more exactly, each of Theorems 1, 2 and 3 of this paper, have been announced in \cite{8}.
+We also analyze the bifurcation properties of the solution manifolds.

-Secondly, we consider two congruent right pyramids with regular $n$-gonal bases $(n \geq 3)$, with coincident axes of rotation, the basic edges of one pyramid intersecting the lateral edges of the other and conversely, both having a basic edge enclosing an angle $180^\circ/n$.
-This position will be called the {\it basic position\/} of these bar structures.
-Consider these pyramids as bar structures only, and move each vertex of this bar structure under the condition that

-\leftskip5mm { one triangular face of one pyramid remains fixed, each bar retains its length, and each pair of originally intersecting bars (edges), one from each pyramid, remains coplanar.
-(B) }